karlh001/defiant-fg/README.md

 Run the command-line too:

-	fg --dir /path/dir/
+	dfg -d /path/dir/

-You choose a directory to scan.
-Let's say it's your pictures folder on an external hard drive located /mnt/hdd/Pictures/
+Let's say you have a pictures folder on an external hard drive located /mnt/hdd/Pictures/.
+To scan this directory use:

+	dfg -d /mnt/hdd/Pictures/

-If you have scanned this directory before, there will be a database file with the hashes.
-If not present, FG will check for a backup.
-If not found, a blank database will be created.
+If you have scanned this directory before, there will be a database file with the file hashes stored within.
+If not present, FG will ask you to confirm; type `y` to confirm.

 FG will look through the directory structure at every file.
 If the file is known to FG, the previous hash will be checked against the current hash - if it changes you will be notified to restore from backup.
 If the file is not known, a new hash will be generated and stored into the database.